EthereumCommonwealth/Callisto-Faucet/README.md

 ## Components

-- ⚙️ Backend: Simple Flask API with web3.py to interact with the smart contract.
+- ⚙️ Backend: Simple Express API with web3.js to interact with the smart contract.
 - 🖥 Frontend: React frontend to communicate the user with the backend and the smart contract.
 - 🐈 Contract: Smart Contract for the Faucet System written in Solidity and Truffle.